 Madeleine and Philip trained at The Medway College of Design in the early 70's and then opened up their Country Pottery in Pembrokeshire in 1973.
-Philip has now retired and Madeleine has now been joined in the studio by Paul Webb.
+Philip sadly died in 2015 and Madeleine has now been joined in the studio by Paul Webb.

 Wolfscastle Pottery is situated in the St. David's Peninsula, an unspoilt and beautiful corner of Wales.
 It has a mild sunny climate, spectacular coastal scenery.
 A profusion of wild flowers, wildlife, friendly people and a leisurely pace of life.
 This has all greatly influenced their work.

-They spent many years running residential courses for students from all over the world, but now they have opened up their studio to daily customers and holiday visitors to Pembrokeshire wanting to try their hand and be creative.
-See FACILITIES.
+Madeleine spent many years running residential courses for students from all over the world, but now has opened up her studio to daily customers and holiday visitors to Pembrokeshire wanting to try their hand and be creative.

 Madeleine has also facilitated workshops on Skyros and Crete and this year is joining Dr. Nader Shabahangi , a Psychotherapist from San Fransico in facilitating a Workshop from 8th - 15th September, 2017 at Farfa Abbey near Rome in Italy.
 It will focus on The meaning and Fears of Ageing.
 Through the medium of Clay they will explore how emotions and feelings can be expressed creatively where it can be hard to reach with the use of words.
 For more details .....contact Madeleine at firstname.lastname@example.org